martimanzano/DOGO4ML-PYTHON/README.md

 The _TrustML_ package is free software distributed under the Apache License 2.0.
 If you are interested in participating in this project, please use the [GitHub repository](https://github.com/martimanzano/TrustML); and review the [Contributing page](https://github.com/martimanzano/trustML/blob/modular/CONTRIBUTING.md), the [Code of Conduct](https://github.com/martimanzano/trustML/blob/modular/CODE_OF_CONDUCT.md) and the specific [Contributing articles](https://github.com/martimanzano/trustML/tree/modular/contributing) all contributions are welcomed.

-If you want to citate _TrustML_, please cite the following paper:
+If you want to cite _TrustML_, please use the following reference:

 TrustML: A Python package for computing the trustworthiness of ML models Martí Manzano, Claudia Ayala, Cristina Gómez, SoftwareX,